facebook

 Van insurance for the Self-Employed

 If you’re newly self-employed, saving money on your start-up costs is going to be high on the agenda.
 Since you can’t avoid getting Self Employed Van insurance, getting a good deal is the next best thing.
-You’ll also want peace of mind knowing that your business and your livelihood is protected should the worst happen.
+You’ll also want peace of mind knowing that your business and your livelihood are protected should the worst happen.
 Use Vancompare.com to quickly compare quotes in minutes, helping keep your business overheads lower.

 vi-for-self-employed